tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-2-the_language.md

 ## Red: Decisions Made Emotionally

 The color Red represents Feeling: a preference for making personal, emotional decisions.

+### Types With the Most Red: xxFJ

+The following types have the most Red in their images:

+- ENFJ and INFJ
+- ESFJ and ISFJ

 ### Why Red?